onsip/SIP.js/docs/core/sip.js.subscribeuseragentclient.onnotify.md

 ## SubscribeUserAgentClient.onNotify() method

-Handle out of dialog NOTIFY assoicated with SUBSCRIBE request.
+Handle out of dialog NOTIFY associated with SUBSCRIBE request.
 This is the first NOTIFY received after the SUBSCRIBE request.

 <b>Signature:</b>